ministryofjustice/security-guidance/docs/using-lastpass.md

 LastPass should not be used for storing MoJ documents - you must use existing MoJ services such as Office 365 or Google G-Suite for that.

-You shouldn't use LastPass for 'secrets' that belong to systems, only credentials to be used by humans.There is separate guidance on how to handle [secrets](secrets-management.md).
+You shouldn't use LastPass for 'secrets' that belong to systems, only credentials to be used by humans.
+There is separate guidance on how to handle [secrets](secrets-management.md).

 ## How to use it